baccrie/Capstone-Portfolio-Project-at-ALTSchool-Africa/README.md

 #### 3. Data Caching

-- Owing to the fact that most of the routes requires a path parameter ,and response data might change on each request depending on this paramter, provided by the enduser.
+- Owing to the fact that most of the routes requires a path parameter and response data might change on each request depending on this paramter, provided by the enduser.
 Caching was only adopted for the 3 general endpoints which are shown below.

 - ```c
   $ http://localhost:8000/api/v1/nigeria/regions